Camille Claudel: Alleged mental illness and confinement

 After 1905, Claudel appeared to be mentally ill.
 She destroyed many of her statues, disappeared for long periods of time, exhibited signs of paranoia and was diagnosed as having schizophrenia.
 She accused Rodin of stealing her ideas and of leading a conspiracy to kill her.
 After the wedding of her brother in 1906 and his return to China, she lived secluded in her workshop.
 Claudel's father approved of her career choice, and he tried to help and support her financially.
 But when he died on 2 March 1913, Claudel was not informed of his death.
-Instead, eight days later, on 10 March 1913, at the request of her younger brother Paul, she was admitted to the psychiatric hospital of Ville-Évrard in Neuilly-sur-Marne.
+Eight days later, on 10 March 1913, at the request of her younger brother Paul, she was admitted to the psychiatric hospital of Ville-Évrard in Neuilly-sur-Marne.
 The form read that she had been "voluntarily" committed, although her admission was signed only by a doctor and her brother.
 There are records to show that, while she did have mental outbursts, she was clear-headed while working on her art.
 Doctors tried to convince Paul and their mother that Claudel did not need to be in the institution, but they still kept her there.
 According to Cécile Bertran, a curator from the Musée Camille Claudel, the situation was not easy to judge, because modern experts who have looked at her records say she was indeed ill.

 In 1914, to be safe from advancing German troops, the patients at Ville-Évrard were at first relocated to Enghien.
 On 7 September 1914, Claudel was transferred with a number of other women, to the Montdevergues Asylum, at Montfavet, six kilometres from Avignon.
 Her certificate of admittance to Montdevergues was signed on 22 September 1914; it reported that she suffered "from a systematic persecution delirium mostly based upon false interpretations and imagination".